brimdata/super/book/src/super-sql/sql/from.md

-A `FROM` clause is a component of [SELECT](select.md) that identifies the query's input data and creates a namespace for the input comprised of table and column [references](intro.md#indentifier-resolution) that may then in the various expressions appearing throughout the query.
+A `FROM` clause is a component of [SELECT](select.md) that identifies the query's input data and creates a namespace for the input comprised of table and column [references](intro.md#identifier-resolution) that may then in the various expressions appearing throughout the query.

 The input data is indicated by one or more table expressions.
-When there are multiple table expressions, the tables are combined with relational joins into an single output table that is referenced by the consistuent table and column names.
+When there are multiple table expressions, the tables are combined with a relational cross join into an single output table that is referenced by the consistuent table and column names.